A-C-A-F/A-C-A-F/README.md

 🌱 I've been honing my data science skills for the past 3 years.
 👀 I'm deeply interested in the storytelling aspect of data science and how it can be used to communicate insights and drive action.
 💞️ My goal is to leverage my expertise and experience to contribute to the growth and success of data-driven organizations.
-💻 I'm proficient in Python, R, and SQL, and I'm a Google Certified professional.
+💻 I'm proficient in Python, R, and SQL.

 ### Get in touch
 I'm always looking to connect with like-minded individuals who share my passion for data science and analytics.
 If you'd like to get in touch, you can reach me at arielchristian.felices@gmail.com.